Information for Australians

 Travel to Australia

-There are regular flights to Kuala Lumpur with Myanmar Airways International (MAI).
-Onward flights to Australia remain available.
+There are also regular flights to Kuala Lumpur, Bangkok and Singapore with Myanmar Airways International (MAI).
+Onward flights to Australia are available.

-You should also follow travel providers on Facebook and visit their website for the latest updates.
+You can follow travel providers on Facebook or visit their website directly for updates on flight schedules and travel requirements.

-Check transit requirements such as transit airports and pre-travel requirements (e.g. COVID-19 testing, transit procedures etc) before booking tickets.
-You can check transit rules at: iata.org/en/programs/safety/health/diseases/government-measures-related-to-coronavirus.
+All travellers should check pre-travel requirements (e.g. COVID-19 testing, transit procedures etc) before booking tickets.
+You can check transit rules at:

 Please travel with personal protective equipment, e.g. face masks, face shield and hand sanitizer.
 Some airlines may require some or all of these as part of their mandatory boarding requirements.